tborenst/Venus-ECS/README.md

 ```

 ### Entity Layers
 Venus supports the concept of entity layers.
-You can declare which layer an entity goes into by passing in an integer into `V.makeEntity()`:
+You can declare which layer an entity goes into by passing in an integer into `V.makeEntity()` (default is 0):
 ```javascript
 	var car = V.makeEntity(0);
 	var plane = V.makeEntity(1);